Employment Services Assessments

 They may also contact your treating health professional if they need more details about your condition.

-Your assessor may refer you to an employment services program.
-They’ll tell you which program is right for you.
+They’ll tell you which employment services program is right for you.
 This may include any of the following:

 - Disability Employment Services